Photo of Great Horned Owl and Owlet by Janine Schutt

 In the event that an interview is needed, you will be contacted by phone or email.

-Award Presentation: The scholarship committee will contact recipient following selection no later than May 1st.
-Recipient will be announced and introduced at the May 9th general meeting of the Kitsap Audubon Society (hybrid meeting in person and via Zoom).
+• The scholarship committee will contact recipient following selection no later than May 10th.
+Recipient will be announced and introduced at the May 14th general meeting of the Kitsap Audubon Society (hybrid meeting - in person and via Zoom).

 KAS General Scholarship Application Form